CaixdLab/CL4CaPro/README.md

 ## Replicate the results in the paper

 ### Models trained with TCGA data
-The results for the CL-based classifiers in Figures 2-3 in the paper and for the CLCox models in Figure 4,  Extended Figures 1 and 4, and in Extended Tables 1 and 2 can be replicated as follows.
+The AUCs and ROCs for the CL-based classifiers in Figures 2-3 in the paper, c-indexes and IBSs for the CLCox models in Figure 4,  Extended Figures 1 and 4, and in Extended Tables 1 and 2 can be replicated using the notebook [*TrainCL4CaPro.ipynb*](https://github.com/CaixdLab/CL4CaPro/blob/main/TrainCL4CaPro.ipynb).
+The notebook uses TCGA data to implement the entire pipeline for training and testing CL-based clasifiers and CLCox models.
+See the comments in the notebook for the procudure of training and testing models.

-To replicate our validation results on the TCGA dataset, users can specify a single cancer type or a group of cancer types in the *Build Data for given cancer* section of [*TrainCL4CaPro.ipynb*](https://github.com/CaixdLab/CL4CaPro/blob/main/TrainCL4CaPro.ipynb) notebook to train a personalized model using either a specific seed or a series of seeds.
-Following training, the model along with the contrastive learning features it generates will be automatically saved to your local directory.
-Subsequently, the performance metrics of the classifier, such as prediction accuracy, receiver operating characteristic (ROC) curve, and area under the ROC curve (AUC), can be determined using [*Classifier_method.py*](https://github.com/CaixdLab/CL4CaPro/blob/main/Classifier_method.py).
-Additionally, the performance metrics for Cox models, including the concordance index (c-index) and integrated Brier score (IBS), can be assessed using [*Cox_method.py*](https://github.com/CaixdLab/CL4CaPro/blob/main/Cox_methods.py).

 ### Validation with CPTAC-3 & DKFZ datasets